-Fine Art Mentor Cheryl Machat Dorskind offers online and in-person instruction and coaching.
+Cheryl Machat Dorskind offers online and in-person photo instruction, creative career development and coaching.

-Team up with fine art mentor Cheryl Machat Dorskind.
-Her fine art mentor personalized programs are the ideal solution for the visual artist searching for creative, technical, and marketing direction.
+Team up with fine art mentor expert Cheryl Machat Dorskind, also known as FAME.
+These personalized fine art career enhancement programs are the ideal solution for the visual artist searching for creative, technical, and marketing direction.
 Take your photography to the next level by connecting with Cheryl’s expertise.
-As a seasoned photographer with a high-end clientele for over thirty years, a professor, a 3x author, a marketing expert, and a NY Times critically acclaimed artist — well, she is the perfect mentor.
+As a seasoned photographer with a high-end clientele for over thirty years, a professor, a 3x author, a marketing expert, and a NY Times critically acclaimed artist — well, Cheryl is the perfect mentor.

-Students worldwide seek out Fine Art Mentor Cheryl Machat Dorskind’s expertise and inspiration to discover new directions, fine-tune voice, improve portfolios, become a working photo artist, learn how to exhibit, exhibit, master LightRoom and Photoshop techniques and best workflows, and add the hand to the digital image.
+Students worldwide seek out Fine Art Mentor Expert Cheryl Machat Dorskind to discover new directions, fine-tune their visual voice, improve portfolios, become working photo artists, learn how to prepare for an exhibit, master LightRoom and Adobe Photoshop techniques, create best digital workflows and color management, and add the hand to the digital image.

 Focus on Skill/Focus on Style